Azure/azure-sdk/docs/java/introduction.md

 ### Support for Mocking

 All client libraries must support mocking to enable non-live testing of service clients by customers.
+One of the key things we want to support is to allow consumers of the library to easily write repeatable unit-tests for their applications without activating a service.
+This allows them to reliably and quickly test their code without worrying about the vagaries of the underlying service implementation (including, for example, network conditions or service outages).
+Mocking is also helpful to simulate failures, edge cases, and hard to reproduce situations (for example: does code work on February 29th).

 Below is an example of writing a mock unit test using the [Mockito framework](https://site.mockito.org/).
 For more details on using Mockito in the context of the Azure SDK for Java, refer to the [unit testing](https://github.com/Azure/azure-sdk-for-java/wiki/Unit-Testing) wiki documentation.